Georges Ernest Boulanger: Downfall

 In January 1889, he ran as a deputy for Paris, and, after an intense campaign, took the seat with 244,000 votes against the 160,000 of his main adversary.
 A coup d'état seemed probable and desirable among his supporters.
 Boulanger had now become a threat to the parliamentary Republic.
 Had he immediately placed himself at the head of a revolt he might have effected the coup which many of his partisans had worked for, and might even have governed France; but the opportunity passed with his procrastination on 27 January.
-According to Lady Randolph Churchill "[a]ll his thoughts were centered in and controlled by her who was the mainspring of his life.
+According to Lady Randolph Churchill, "all his thoughts were centered in and controlled by her who was the mainspring of his life.
 After the plebiscite...he rushed off to Madame Bonnemain's house and could not be found".

 Boulanger decided that it would be better to contest the general election and take power legally.
 This, however, gave his enemies the time they needed to strike back.
 Ernest Constans, the Minister of the Interior, decided to investigate the matter, and attacked the Ligue des Patriotes using the law banning the activities of secret societies.

 Shortly afterward the French government issued a warrant for Boulanger's arrest for conspiracy and treasonable activity.
 To the astonishment of his supporters, on 1 April he fled Paris before it could be executed, going first to Brussels and then to London.
 On 4 April the Parliament stripped him of his immunity from prosecution; the French Senate condemned him and his supporters, Rochefort, and Count Dillon for treason, sentencing all three to deportation and confinement.

 In 1890 Le Figaro caused a sensation by alleging that Boulanger's London promoter Alexander Meyrick Broadley had taken Boulanger and Rochefort to the male brothel at the centre of the Cleveland Street scandal, an allegation that Dillon was forced to publicly deny.